 The Board is committed to ensuring that high standards of corporate governance are maintained by Norcros plc and is accountable to the Company’s shareholders for good corporate governance.
 Its policy is to manage the affairs of the Company in accordance with the principles of the UK Corporate Governance Code referred to in the Listing Rules of the UK Listing Authority.
-For the year under review, the Company has complied with the UK Corporate Governance Code as revised in 2016 (the Code) in all respects.
+For the year under review, the Company has complied with the UK Corporate Governance Code as revised in 2018 (the Code) in all respects, save for the minor exceptions relating to the alignment of Executive Directors’ pension contributions and engagement with the workforce on the remuneration of Executive Directors.
 A copy of the Code is publicly available from www.frc.org.uk.
-The following sections of this statement describe the Board’s approach to corporate governance and how the principles of the Code are applied.
-These sections refer to the year ended 31 March 2019, unless otherwise stated.
+The sections of the statement contained within the Annual Report describe the Board’s approach to corporate governance and how the principles of the Code are applied.
+These sections refer to the year ended 31 March 2021, unless otherwise stated.

-As envisaged by the UK Corporate Governance Code, the Board has established three committees: an Audit and Risk Committee, a Nominations Committee and a Remuneration Committee.
-The Company complies with the UK Corporate Governance Code recommendation that the board of directors of a company the size of Norcros should include a chairman and two independent non-executive directors.
+As envisaged by the UK Corporate Governance Code, the Board has established three committees: an Audit and Risk Committee, a Nomination Committee and a Remuneration Committee.
+The Company complies with the UK Corporate Governance Code recommendation that the board of directors of a company the size of Norcros should include a chair and two independent non-executive directors.

 The main responsibilities of the Remuneration Committee are to:

 • determine the remuneration policy and keep it under review, including consulting with, and obtaining approval from, shareholders as appropriate;

 • implement the approved remuneration policy as regards Executive Director remuneration, benefits and incentives, including the setting of targets for, and determination of payouts of all incentive arrangements;

 • ensure alignment of the remuneration structure for senior executives to the Executive Director remuneration policy, including approval of changes to packages;